Author guideline

-Format of articles
+Format

 In order to make manuscript submission as easy as possible for authors, we have introduced format-free initial submission for our journals.
 We do encourage authors to read the manuscript preparation guidelines below and to consider how easy a manuscript is to read by reviewers and editors.